 Emotion coaching helps kids learn how to manage powerful emotions and turns would-be power struggles into learning opportunities.
 Whether or not you know it, your children already sees you as their emotion coach.
-So here are five steps to start honing your coaching skills.
+So here are six steps to start honing your coaching skills.

 - Listen.
 Pay attention to your child or teen.
 What are they doing?
 What are they saying?
 What are they trying to communicate to you by their words and/or behaviors?
 What else might be going on?
 Be curious.